 It’s especially wonderful in spring, when the first wildflowers start to appear and last season’s pomegranates are still hanging from the trees.

-A little dot on the map 30 km south of Mostar, we visited Pocitelj from Mostar twice: The first time as part of a guided tour from Sarajevo, and the second time independently from Mostar using public transport.
+A little dot on the map 30 km south of Mostar, we visited Pocitelj from Mostar twice: The first time as part of a guided tour from Sarajevo by car, and the second time independently from Mostar using public transport.

 There’s a lot of misinformation out there regarding travelling from Mostar to Pocitelj by bus.
 This post is mainly designed to clear that up by providing instructions for anyone who, like us, wants to travel from Mostar to Pocitelj but doesn’t have a car.